GrahamDumpleton-abandoned/cookiecutter-openshift3/README.md

 ## Cookiecutter version

 Note that this will not work with the current released version of ``cookiecutter``.
 This is because to implement support for optional data inputs, it was necessary to modify ``cookiecutter``.
-The claim is to try and get the changes accepted back into ``cookiecutter``, but for now you will need to use a forked version of ``cookiecutter``.
+The aim is to try and get the changes accepted back into ``cookiecutter``, but for now you will need to use a forked version of ``cookiecutter``.

 To install the forked version of ``cookiecutter``, preferably in a Python virtual environment, run: